All Episodes

 How do you tie the flu to conservatives?

-Now somebody will, if somebody could come up with even the slightest credible way, it would become the big news of the day.
+If somebody could come up with even the slightest credible way, it would become the big news of the day.

-Like if some conservative scientists at CDC was screwing around with various vials and test tubes and came up with a secret plan to infect half the population, and some vigilant media reporter figured it out, turned that into a story or something.
+Like if some conservative scientist at CDC was screwing around with various vials and test tubes and came up with a secret plan to infect half the population, and some vigilant media reporter figured it out, turned that into a story or something.

-Or there was a funding cut, yes.
+Or there was a funding cut.

-If some Republican in a previous administration could be found to have cut funding for the centers for disease control.
+If some Republican in a previous administration could be found to have cut funding for the centers for disease control, and that led to this strain of flu being created or not being stopped.

 But if a news story, quote unquote, cannot be blamed on Republicans, it's not going to be covered right now.